 Since Tennessee has no brick-and-mortar casinos, sports gamblers won’t have to choose between international gambling software brands like Unibet, and more well-known regional brands, like Parx Casino in PA, for example.

 This blank slate gives daily fantasy giants DraftKings and FanDuel a massive edge over the competition.
 That’s because, unlike other sports betting companies, DraftKings and FanDuel have been operating in Tennessee for years, and will be familiar to a large chunk of potential sports gamblers.

-A full slate of bet types will be available, including props, moneyline, totals, parlays, futures, props, in-game bets and more.
+A full slate of bet types are now available in TN, including props, Moneyline, totals, parlays, futures, in-game bets, and more.